Home / WA Agricultural Research Collaboration

 WA Agricultural Research Collaboration

-The Grower Group Alliance is among seven Collaboration participants including the Department of Primary Industries and Regional Development (DPIRD), Australia’s national science agency CSIRO, and WA universities: Curtin, Edith Cowan, Murdoch and The University of Western Australia.
+The Grower Group Alliance is among six Collaboration participants including the Department of Primary Industries and Regional Development (DPIRD), Australia’s national science agency CSIRO, and Western Australian universities: Curtin, Murdoch and the University of Western Australia.

 The Collaboration will focus on a series of programs to respond to the needs of WA industries by applying the best available scientific knowledge to our State’s unique context.
 These include: